 The bank subsidiary has a line of credit with FHLB.
 The amount of the line is determined by FHLB on a quarterly basis.
 The line is primarily used to purchase Federal funds or to secure letters of credit to pledge as collateral against certain public deposits.
-The line is collateralized by a blanket floating lien on all first mortgage loans and commercial real estate loans as well as all FHLB stock, which has a carrying amount of \$2.8 million at December 31, 2021.
-The available capacity of the line was \$903.9 million and \$512.5 million at December 31, 2021 and 2020, respectively.
+The line is collateralized by a blanket floating lien on all first mortgage loans and commercial real estate loans as well as all FHLB stock, which has a carrying amount of \$2.8 million at December 31, 2022 and 2021.
+The available capacity of the line was \$920.2 million and \$903.9 million with no outstanding borrowings at December 31, 2022 and 2021, respectively.

 The bank subsidiary also has a line of credit with the Federal Reserve Bank of Dallas ("FRB").
 The amount of the line is determined on a monthly basis by FRB.
 The line is collateralized by a blanket floating lien on all agriculture, commercial, and consumer loans.
-The amount of the line was \$593.6 million and \$700.8 million at December 31, 2021 and 2020, respectively.
-This line was not used at December 31, 2021 or 2020.
+The amount of the line was \$648.3 million and \$593.6 million at December 31, 2022 and 2021, respectively.
+This line was not used at December 31, 2022 or 2021.

 The bank subsidiary also has uncollateralized lines of credit with multiple banks.
-The total amount of the lines was \$160.0 million and \$165.0 million as of December 31, 2021 and 2020, respectively.
-These lines were not used at December 31, 2021 or 2020.
+The total amount of the lines was \$160.0 million and \$160.0 million as of December 31, 2022 and 2021, respectively.
+These lines were not used at December 31, 2022 or 2021.